 In Heidelberg, we stayed at the Der Europaeischer Hof.
 The hotel was nice, but there are no ramps into the lobby.
-As we discovered, the staff were more than willing to help me up the few stairs and into the lobby, from there the rest of the hotel was accessible.
-Our room wasn’t wheelchair accessible, but it was large enough to wheel around, and use the washroom without any assistance.
-I am still relatively mobile and don’t necessarily need grab bars or other adaptions.
+As we discovered, the staff was more than willing to help me up the few stairs and into the lobby, from there the rest of the hotel was accessible.
+Our room wasn’t wheelchair accessible, but it was large enough to wheel around and use the washroom without any assistance.
+I am still relatively mobile and don’t necessarily need to grab bars or other adaptions.
 Other than the front lobby, I was able to maneuver around the hotel, via ramps and elevators.
-The rooms use an actual key attached to a heavy acorn keychain, so if one has dexterity issues, it may be challenging to use.
+The rooms use an actual key attached to a heavy-acorn keychain, so if one has dexterity issues, it may be challenging to use.

 After the ferry ride, we ate lunch at a small restaurant across the lake.
 Maneuvering around the tables was a little difficult because of the size of the dining room.
 After lunch, we tried our hand at archery at the base of the castle.
 My wife came quite close to hitting the target, but I was able to hit the target twice!
 Must be the arm strength from wheeling around!
 We returned to the castle to partake in a round of beer tasting.